-Julie Freedman, M.S., Assistant Dean
+Kelly Gregg, M.S., Assistant Dean

-The Clay Center at VSB, #1054 Bartley Hall 610-519-5533 julie.freedman@villanova.edu
+The Clay Center at VSB, #1054 Bartley Hall (610) 519-6707 kelly.gregg@villanova.edu

 VSB employs a four-year, integrative advising program.
-The VSB advising team consisting of Academic Advisors, Peer Advisors, and Faculty Mentors, facilitates the exploration and development of academic and career goals, and empowers students to be responsible decision-makers and active participants in defining their futures.
+The VSB advising team, consisting of Academic Advisors, Peer Advisors, and Faculty Mentors, facilitates the exploration and development of academic and career goals, and empowers students to be responsible decision-makers and active participants in defining their futures.
 The advising team is a support system - from orientation to graduation - that provides exemplary academic resources enabling students to be active members of the Villanova student body and to successfully apply their unique talents and knowledge to become socially responsible members of the global community.